MicrosoftDocs/azure-docs-cli/azure-cli-docs/old-and-new-clis.md

 it made sense to start from the ground up.
 This choice allowed us to focus exclusively on the resource manager [deployment model](https://docs.microsoft.com/azure/resource-manager-deployment-model).

-So Azure CLI 2.0 Preview (az) is applicable when you use the resource manager deployment model.
+So Azure CLI 2.0 (Preview) - az - is applicable when you use the resource manager deployment model.
-When you use the service management deployment model, you need to contiunue to use Azure CLI (azure).
+When you use the service management deployment model, you need to contiunue to use Azure CLI - azure.
-You can, of course, continue to use Azure CLI (azure) with the resource manager deployment model as you do today, but we recommend you plan to switch to Azure CLI 2.0 Preview when you're able to do that.
+You can, of course, continue to use Azure CLI with the resource manager deployment model as you do today, but we recommend you plan to switch to Azure CLI 2.0 (Preview) when you're able to do that.

-[Get started](get-started-with-az-cli2.md) with Azure CLI 2.0 Preview now.
+[Get started](get-started-with-az-cli2.md) with Azure CLI 2.0 (Preview) now.